-Every leader within a business should have (or learn) the ability to spot potential problems with their subordinates.
-Building relationships with employees is an important element of any manager’s role and helps to identify when something isn’t right with a member of the team.
+Every leader should have (or learn) the ability to spot potential problems with their employees.
+Building relationships is an important element of any manager’s role and means you’ll be better able to spot when something isn’t quite right.

-Some of the tell-tale signs of demotivation are:
+Some of the tell-tale signs of demotivation include: